int128/kubelogin/README.md

       --listen-address strings                          Address to bind to the local server.
 If multiple addresses are given, it will try binding in order (default [127.0.0.1:8000,127.0.0.1:18000])
       --listen-port ints                                (Deprecated: use --listen-address)
-      --skip-open-browser                               If true, it does not open the browser on authentication --oidc-auth-request-extra-params stringToString   Extra query parameters to send with an authentication request (default [])
+      --skip-open-browser                               If true, it does not open the browser on authentication --oidc-redirect-url-hostname string               Hostname of the redirect URL (default "localhost") --oidc-auth-request-extra-params stringToString   Extra query parameters to send with an authentication request (default [])
       --username string                                 If set, perform the resource owner password credentials grant --password string                                 If set, use the password instead of asking it